adelin-diac/Automated-Guided-Robot/README.md

 ## Installation and Setup

-In order for the root to work, a couple of pre-requisits have to be filled in.
-Firstly, the SSID and password of the wifi need to be filled in so the robot can be connected to the internet.
+In order for the robot to work, a couple of pre-requisits have to be filled in.
+Firstly, the SSID and password of the WiFi need to be filled in so the robot can be connected to the internet.
 The server string is the server to which the HTTP calls would be made so that the next position on the track can be retrieved.

 For the remote control, there is a "control" vairable which is stored in the node-red server mentioned above, however this can be removed if necessary.
 It is only there so that control can be taken off and robot can't be controlled using the buttons on the "Frontend Display".
 To control the robot, various HTTP GET requests are made from the "Frontend Display" to tell the robot which action to perform.